Westminster Dragoons: Postwar to present

+The squadron's most recent deployment was as a troop in support of the 1st The Queen's Dragoon Guards on Operation Cabrit in 2020/21 for a six month rotation in Estonia and Poland as part of NATO Enhanced Forward Presence.
+Since its resubordination the Squadron continues to contribute to and support 1st Deep Recce Strike Brigade Combat Team operations by providing contingents or individual augmentees.

 Uniforms and insignia

 The Imperial Yeomanry's service dress was Khaki with a Slouch hat, officially replaced by a Service cap in 1906.
 Thanks to Col Burns' links to King Edward VII, the regimental flash worn on the pagri of the Slouch hat and later Wolseley helmet consisted, with Royal permission, of the King's horseracing colours of purple, gold and red (still used today for the WD's stable belt, see above).
 However, when the regiment marched into Palestine with XX Corps in 1917 the flash may have been changed to red, white and blue.

 The regiment's full dress uniform was a scarlet Dragoon tunic with purple facings, blue overalls (tight fitting cavalry trousers) or pantaloons with a single yellow stripe, and a white metal Dragoon helmet with purple plume.
 The unique plume was changed to white in 1910, shortly after King Edward's funeral, when a detachment of Westminster Dragoons lined the street at Marble Arch: it is thought that the purple dye had run in the rain.

 The other ranks' cap and collar badge was the pre-1965 Coat of arms of the City of Westminster, with portcullis and Tudor rose, but the officers – many of whom had served in the Royal Dragoons – wore a gold-embroidered staff badge used by that regiment before the Battle of Waterloo (see above).
 The plate on the original dragoon helmet bore the figure 2 (for 2nd CoL Yeomanry) surrounded by the Garter, with the letters IY beneath.

 At Gallipoli in 1915 the dismounted 1/2nd CoLY wore khaki serge infantry uniforms and webbing equipment with a Wolseley helmet carrying the regimental flash; the only concession was that the puttee tapes were fastened at the bottom, cavalry style.
 When the regiment rode into Palestine in 1917 the serge tunic was replaced in hot weather with a blue-grey shirt, and brown leather cavalry equipment was worn.

 The black beret became the official headgear of the Royal Tank Corps in 1926 and was thereafter also adopted by the Westminster Dragoons.